elainebroche-dev/pf5-iomha-prints/README.md

 make notes here to say that many of the features are based on the walkthrough and some such as profile, and allauth are largely unchanged.
-Others have been added to or customized for this project and ?? should the features list focus on the differences ?  or highlight them in some way ???? bag.html needs work to make it responsive need to check out the pass reqs re business type
+Others have been added to or customized for this project and ?? should the features list focus on the differences ?  or highlight them in some way ???? bag.html needs work to make it responsive need to check out the pass reqs re business type the confirm on the delete of print and artist is very basic talk about filled in user icon when logged in, my home link on mobile menu, carousel, new arrivals, discounts search checks for artist name and title artist bio admin for artist, print and printoption summernote dateselect widget

 ### Existing Features